When every second counts

 For the project, a dashboard was developed which gave all involved parties detailed insight into what cost time and what wastes time: drive times, hand-off, et cetera.
 We’re talking about 120 to 180 cases per year.
 Data analysis revealed several time-saving changes in the process.
 Schoemaker: “These kinds of small changes are easily missed if you don’t map the process.”

 For example, now ambulances take off the moment the call comes in, and not after the phone center has determined whether or not it’s necessary; driving back is always possible.
 At the patient’s home, a cardiogram is made and sent digitally to the hospital.
 That way, the hospital immediately knows if angioplasty is required, and the team is ready the moment the ambulance arrives.
-The patient can go straight from the ambulance to the angioplasty room without delay in the often-busy emergency room.
+The patient can go straight from the ambulance to the angioplasty room without delay in the often busy emergency room.

 Working on a solution